Back to Blog

 Should I use PowerPoint or Google Slides for an interview presentation?

 Either is fine.
 Save your file as a .pptx to ensure compatibility if presenting on the employer's computer.
+If you are presenting from your own laptop, use whichever you are most comfortable with.
 Always have a PDF backup in case the software version differs.

 What should I do if I do not know the answer to a question during the presentation Q&A?